-Due to the fact that the semi-empirical pre-MS model isochrones do not follow the shape of the observed pre-MS locus, and that the mass ranges sampled are different due to differences in the distance between the SFRs, a pre-MS age derived by simply laying an isochrone over the photometric data will be biased by what section of the sequence is fitted.
-Therefore, a more consistent approach is to estimate the pre-MS age of a given SFR by comparing the position of a model dependent star of given mass (having applied the reddening and distance modulus as for the comparison with the 6 Myr DCJ08 model isochrone) with the approximate middle of the observed pre-MS locus.
-Such ages are termed nominal ages and estimated adopting a mass of $0.75\,\mathrm{M}\odot$.
-Table 5.3 shows the nominal pre-MS ages for the SFRs with MS ages $< 10\,\mathrm{Myr}$.
+model isochrone over the photometric data will be biased depending on which section of the sequence is fitted.
+Therefore, a more consistent approach is to estimate the pre-MS age of a given SFR by comparing the position of a model star of given mass - having applied the reddening and distance modulus as for the comparison with the 6 Myr DCJ08 model isochrone - with the approximate middle of the observed pre-MS locus.
+Such ages are termed nominal ages and estimated adopting a mass of $0.75 \,\mathrm{M{\odot}}$ .
+Table 5.3 shows the nominal pre-MS ages for the SFRs with MS ages < 10 Myr.